asfu222/BA-AD-rs/README.md

 - [ ] ~Add extract table zips, and db (low priority)~
 - [ ] ~Add extract assetbundle (low priority)~
 - [ ] ~Add download old apks~
-- [ ] Replace download manager with another library
+- [X] Replace the download manager with another library
 - [ ] Restructure codebase as an asset downloader only
 - [ ] Expose functions to act as a library
-- [ ] Remove the UI
+- [X] Remove the UI
 - [ ] Add CLI stuff